A family of non-periodic tilings of the plane by right golden triangles: Introduction

 \paragraph{This paper.} In this paper, we consider tilings with right ``golden'' triangles and the substitution introduced by Danzer and van Ophuysen~\cite{do}.
 Danzer and van Ophuysen showed that there is no local rule with properties P1 and P2 for that substitution and defined a decoration of the substitution and a local rule for decorated tilings with properties P1, P2 and P3.
 However, their decoration of the substitution is not intuitive and the local rule is complicated.
-The local rule stipulates that every crown (= vertex star) in the tiling occurs in a supertile.
+The local rule uses the notion of a crown.
+Let $T$ be a tiling and $A$ a vertex of a tile from $T$. \emph{The crown centered at vertex $A$ within $T$} is a fragment of $T$ consisting of all tiles from $T$ that include the point $A$ (not necessarily as a vertex).
+The local rule of Danzer and van Ophuysen stipulates that every crown in the tiling occurs in a supertile.
 There are 65 such crowns (up to isometry) and the paper does not even provide their list.

 The goal of the present paper is to provide a more intuitive decoration of the substitution and a simpler local rule for decorated tilings, also having properties P1, P2 and P3.

 \rom{Although there exist some general techniques to show that tiling spaces defined by substitutions are sofic, they are not always easy to implement: on the one hand they are based on some non-trivial assumptions about the substitution itself (very roughly: "the image of a tile is big enough to be able to pass the information without any bottleneck"), on the other hand the resulting sets of tiles are generally gigantic and not really explicit.